ReliaQualAssociates/ramstk/docs/CONTRIBUTING.md

 When working on an issue, pull request, etc., you very well may find a section of code that needs work.
 If this section of code is within the scope of your work, make the changes.
 If it is out of scope, add an ISSUE comment using the following format:

     # ISSUE: <One-line description of required work.
-    # //
+    #
-    # // Long and detailed description of work to be performed.
+    # Long and detailed description of work to be performed.

-The github action, dtinth/todo-actions will find these ISSUE comments when code is pushed to the develop or master branch and convert them to an issue.
+The github action, dtinth/todo-actions will find these ISSUE comments when code is pushed to the master branch and convert them to an issue.
 We believe it is more efficient to identify issues and document them in-line while working rather than having to stop and open an issue.
 This results in better issue management.

 ### Process Guidelines

-RAMSTK uses:
+RAMSTK attempts to use:

 * Test driven development
 * Trunk based development